Preparing Leaders of Tomorrow

 - Retail and tourism leaders: UNT's College of Merchandising, Hospitality and Tourism houses the largest merchandising program in the nation and one of the largest hospitality and tourism management programs.
 Its innovative degrees include the nation’s first bachelor’s degree in digital retailing; first completely online M.S. in merchandising; first master’s degree in international sustainable tourism; and first retail degree integrating courses in merchandising, digital retailing and operations.

-- First responders and city leaders: UNT's College of Public Affairs and Community Service is home to the nation’s first undergraduate emergency administration and planning program and is one of the largest producers of top-level city executives in Texas.
-Its Top 20 programs include public administration (city management/urban policy) master’s program, which is ranked 13th in the nation; graduate rehabilitation counseling program ranked 15th in the nation; and an online graduate criminal justice program ranked 18th in the nation by U.S. News & World Report.
+- First responders and city leaders: UNT's College of Health and Public Service is home to the nation’s first undergraduate emergency administration and planning program and is one of the largest producers of top-level city executives in Texas.
+Its Top 20 programs include public administration (city management/urban policy) master’s program, which is ranked 21st in the nation; graduate rehabilitation counseling program ranked 12th in the nation; and an online graduate criminal justice program ranked 15th in the nation by U.S. News & World Report.

 UNT's strength also comes from being an agile university, one that keeps pace with industry and the hottest jobs by refining and evolving programs to give students the competitive edge.
 Today at UNT, you’ll find future big data analysts, biomedical engineers and user design experts alongside future teachers, lawyers and doctors.